Cannabis Use Disorder Dashboard

 Open prepared, close informed

 Check the dashboard before each session — review the week's data, note any escalations, add session annotations.
-Export a one-click PDF when documentation is needed for EHR or referral.
+Export a print-ready report when documentation is needed for EHR or referral.

 Related Features

-Currently free until October 2026 · No setup fee · No automatic charges
+Free until October 2026 · No credit card · No automatic charges